 Black Sea Terminal is an oil depot located on the eastern coast of the Black Sea near the Georgian seaport of Poti.
-The terminal is designated for the transshipment of oil derivatives (fuel oil, diesel oil, and mazut) which are transported by railway from Azerbaijan.
+The terminal is designated for the transshipment of oil derivatives (fuel oil, diesel oil, and mazut), which are transported by railroad from Azerbaijan.

 The control room with two dual-monitor workstations

 The Reliance SCADA/HMI system was installed to control and monitor the transshipment processes.
 Using two control PCs, the Reliance system is responsible for the control and monitoring of:

 Try the Reliance SCADA/HMI system on several example projects or download the installer of the trial version for free.

 Visualization and control of the Black Sea Terminal oil depot, Georgia

 23 x Tecomat TC700

 2 x Reliance Runtime Control with an unlimited number of data points